 Alcott, Louisa May.
 Civil War Hospital Sketches.
 New York: Dover Publications, 2006.
 Yes, this is the same Louisa May Alcott who wrote Little Women.
 Her tenure as a war nurse because she contracted typhoid.
 It was treated with mercury, which left her disabled with pain, weakness, and hallucinations for the rest of her life.

 Velazquez, Loreta Janeta.
 The Woman in Battle: The Civil War Narrative of Loreta Velazquez, Cuban Woman and Confederate Soldier.
-(Jacket notes suggest that this may be fictionalized autobiography…or not.)
 University of Wisconsin Press, 2003.

 Wakeman, Sarah Rosetta.
 An Uncommon Soldier: The Civil War Letters of Sarah Rosetta Wakeman, alias Pvt.
 Lyons Wakeman, 153rd Regiment, New York State Volunteers, 1862-1864.
+(Ed.
+Lauren Cook Burgess.)
 Oxford: Oxford University Press, 1996.
 Wakeman’s sex was discovered only upon her death from dysentery, and she is buried under her male pseudonym.

 World War I